yoyoberenguer/Water-Ripple-Effect/README.md

 For this demo we are using a screen with dimension 300 x 300 pixels to get a reasonable 77 fps

+method 1:

-method 1: Consist of a loop going through all the elements of an array and performing a blur on adjacent pixels like (x + 1, y), (x - 1, y), (x, y - 1), (x, y + 1).
+Consist of a loop going through all the elements of an array and performing a blur on adjacent pixels like (x + 1, y), (x - 1, y), (x, y - 1), (x, y + 1).

 As you can expect with python, this method is extremely slow and not usable for real time rendering with screen dimension over 100 x 100 pixels.

 The processing time is around 8.11 seconds with a screen size of 300 x 300 pixels with only 10 iterations (0.811 secs/iteration)

-method 2
+method 2:

-Instead of going through all the values 300 x 300 within a loop, we can simplify the amount of calculation with only 4 numpy array manipulations.
+Instead of going through all the values 300 x 300 within a loop, we can simplify the amount of calculation with only 4 numpy array manipulation.

 for pixels (x, y + 1), we can shift vertically all the values at once instead of going through them one by one --> numpy.roll(previous, 1, axis=0).